Any moving event held in a public place anywhere in Scotland can be considered either as a parade or a procession.

 Commenting on a planned procession

-If you wish to comment on a procession which is planned, you can do so in writing to the Licensing Section, Chief Executives - Legal, Perth and Kinross Council, 2 High Street, Perth, PH1 5PH or by e-mailing email@example.com before the last date specified for comment.
+If you wish to comment on a procession which is planned, you can do so in writing to Perth & Kinross Council, Licensing Department - Legal Services, Pullar House, 35 Kinnoull Street, Perth, PH1 5GD or by e-mailing email@example.com before the last date specified for comment.

 The European Convention of Human Rights gives a 'right to freedom of peaceful assembly', and the Council has a positive obligation to protect that right.
 However that right can be restricted, for example to protect public safety or prevent disorder.
 The Council cannot prohibit a procession simply because some people may be offended by it.